 This chart will be a handy reminder of the ten most important tips to keep your senior dog in the best possible health.
 You can download a printable copy by clicking on this button (check your downloads folder, if it doesn’t appear automatically):

-Ten Tips for Keeping Your Senior Dog Healthy
+Senior Dog Healthy

 Find a great VETERINARIAN -- one who is caring, competent, compassionate, and willing to fully address your questions and concerns.
 Book a wellness visit twice a year.

 Attend to DENTAL HEALTH.
 Try to brush teeth daily.
 Have them cleaned by a veteri-